tyler-lynch/Kinect-Face-Recognition/README.md

 ## Details about the kinect_dnn script
 - The script is <em>not</em> limited to only be used with the Kinect.
 It captures video using OpenCV's capture method, so anything that can act like a webcam on a computer is able to be used with this script.
-- The script runs using OpenCV's dnn library.
-The model used for facial recognition is a pre trained caffemodel.
+- The script runs using OpenCV's dnn module.
+The model used for facial recognition is a caffe model.
 - When the script is ran it will create a local folder name **images_sets** that stores all of the reference and target images. <em>This can be changed later to have them sent to a Google Drive or some sort of online storage.</em>
 - The script operates on 2 threads.
 The first thread is used to display a video feed of the facial recognition.
 The second is to capture the reference png and 5 seconds later capture the target png.
 The capture thread infinetely repeats untill the video feed is closed.
 - The pngs are stored in the following file format: **Set**\_**Type**.png.